Put Your Blinders on and do the Work

 The temporary discouragement you allow yourself to feel could hold you back from your eventual success.
 It’s a distraction.

-It could have you doubting yourself and your project constantly, and that can’t possibly add any value to you or your project.
+It could have you doubting yourself and your project constantly, and that can’t possibly add value to you or your project.

 Comparison is unhelpful, since it puts the spotlight on someone you don’t know, whose results you haven’t verified, and who may have put more work and effort into their project than you’ll ever know.